Kozea/Radicale/user_documentation.rst

   # Storage method
   # Value: plain
   type = plain
-  # Folder for storing local calendars
+  # Folder for storing local calendars, created in not present
-  folder = ~/.config/radicale
+  folder = ~/.config/radicale/calendars
-  # Default calendar path, automatically created if not present
-  calendar = radicale/calendar

 This configuration file is read each time the server is launched.
 If some values are not given, the default ones are used.
 If no configuration file is